python-xlib/python-xlib/README.rst

 There is a resource database implementation, ICCCM support and a framework for adding X extension code.
-Several extensions have been implemented; (RECORD, SHAPE, Xinerama, Composite, RANDR, DPMS, and XTEST) patches for additions are very welcome.
+Several extensions have been implemented (RECORD, SHAPE, Xinerama, Composite, RANDR, DAMAGE, Generic Event, SECURITY, XFIXES, XInput, XTEST, NV-CONTROL and DPMS);
+patches for additions are very welcome.

 There are most likely still bugs, but the library is at least stable